-North Australia Railway (N.A.R.) - Palmerston to Pine Creek Railway The North Australia Railway extended from Darwin to Birdum.
-It was built as a narrow gauge railway.
+North Australia Railway (N.A.R.) - Palmerston to Pine Creek Railway The a narrow gauge railway.
 Originally it had been built as the Palmerston division of the South Australian Railways, but was transferred to Commonwealth Government control in 1911.
 It extended to Emungalan on the Katherine River in May 1917 and eventually to Birdum whilst Commonwealth Railway control.